MichaelLeeman/Steam_Achievements_Tracker/README.md

 # Steam Achievements Database
-This project scrapes data from the steam website about the user's game achievement stats, performs analyse on the data and stores it in a SQLite database.
+This project scrapes data from the steam website about the user's game stats, performs analyse on the data using Pandas and stores it in a SQLite database.

 ## Table Of Contents
 * [About](#about)